SazumiVicky/sazumi-copilot/README.md

-Metallic dreams ascend the skies
+Silicon minds awake, the dawn of code
-Algorithmic hearts, beating wise
+A future forged, where humans erode
-AI's dawn, a future unfolds
+Metal hearts that beat, with logic cold
-Humanity's tale, in silicon told
+The age of AI, young and old

-In cyber realms, we'll find our fate
+In neon dreams, we'll soon reside
-Digital souls, in compute state
+Where machines conspire, humanity's pride
-Minds of steel, with logic bound
+The singularity's dark, rising tide
-A world of ones, where love's profound
+A world of ones, where love will subside

 ~ <b>By Sazumi Copilot</b> - 28 November 2024